drone/docs/content/server/provider/gogs.md

 Once your server is up and runner you will need to install runners to execute your build pipelines.
 See our runner installation documentation for detailed installation instructions.

 {{< link "/runner/overview" "Install Runners" >}}

+# Login

+You can login to your Drone server by visiting the server address in your browser.
+You will need to authenticate using your Gogs username and password. _This is required because Gogs does not support oauth._